How to Setup Jenkins Build Agents on Kubernetes Pods

 Step 1: Install Jenkins Kubernetes Plugin

-Go to Manage Jenkins –> Manage Plugins, search for Kubernetes Plugin in the available tab, and install it.
+Go to Manage Jenkins –> Manage Plugins, search for the Kubernetes Plugin in the available tab, and install it.
 The following Gif video shows the plugin installation process.

 installing Jenkins Kubernetes Plugin